Camborne railway station: Signalling

 Signals in the area are controlled by a signal box at Roskear Junction to the east of the town, where the signalman can oversee an adjacent level crossing.
-This was opened circa 1895 and contained 29 levers.
+This was opened in circa 1895 and contained 29 levers.
 The lever frame has been removed and the box now contains individual switches on the block shelf.
-Its signals are identified by the code letter 'R'.
+Its signals are identified by the code letter R.

 A signal box at Camborne station had been built on the eastbound platform next to the level crossing in 1895 and but closed on 8 June 1970, since when the signalman at Roskear Junction has monitored the level crossing at Camborne by CCTV.
 The reason for retaining this signal box was that it also controlled the goods branch line to North Roskear, but this closed in July 1983.

+Layout and facilities

+The station is located on Trevu Road, adjacent to a level crossing and the Railway Hotel.